davidgiga1993/mixing-station-docs/docs/midi.md

 ### Add a new device
 1. Press the `+` item in the menu to add a new device.
 2. Give the device a name, select the appropriate protocol and input / output ports you want to use.
-3. Press `Apply`
+3. Press `Apply`.

 ### Add a new controller
-1. Select the midi device where you want to add a controller to.
+1. Select the midi device you want to add a controller to.
 2. Press the `+` item in the menu to add a new controller.
-3. Select the controller
+3. Select the controller.

 ### Configure a controller
 The edit controller view allows you to change the properties of the controller:

-- Unique name: Name which will be shown in the controller overview
+- Unique name: Name that will be shown in the controller overview
 - Input/Output: Selects which USB device should be used for Midi communication

 #### Output Modes
-The output mode configures when the value should be send back to the midi device.
+The output mode configures when the value should be sent back to the midi device.

 | Mode | Description |
 | -- | -- |